 One of the most active charities in France, the Secours Populaire is similar to the Red Cross, with a focus on humanitarian projects within France in the fields of education, health, emergency aid, and human rights.
 They have a huge Père Noël campaign at Christmas (you’ll see the “Green Santa helpers” around town).
 They’re looking for volunteers of all ages (they even have a program for young children).

 A non-profit French charity that helps children and families affected by cancer by raising money for research and organizing special events (such as toy distribution in hospitals at Christmas, gala concerts with French stars, vacations for the families and “make a wish” style gifts for the kids, such as a trip to Disneyland).
-They always welcome donations, but if you live in Paris and speak French and are looking to volunteer your time and expertise, check the website for current openings.
+They are looking for volunteers available for both one-off events or long-term activities in Paris.

 Les Petits Frères des Pauvres assists and accompanies the elderly, including hosting a community Christmas dinner and delivery of Christmas packages.
 They need volunteers throughout the year.

 UNICEF is an international organization supporting children.
 Aside from their charity works, they also need volunteers year-round in their Paris boutique (7 rue St-Lazare, 9th), but also to help sell their holiday cards at stands around Paris and the rest of France at Christmas.